Thank You so much for this info & wish me luck!

 Most slushy machines only make slushies, which are a mix of ice and flavor.
-Others can make alcoholic beverages, but we highly suggest you use a frozen cocktail machine if you plan on service alcohol.
-One thing you should know about these is that you’ll get less slush per hour because alcohol makes the freeze time slower.
+Others can make alcoholic beverages like frozen margaritas or daiquiris, but we highly suggest you use a frozen cocktail machine if you plan on serving frozen treats with alcohol.
+One thing you should know about these is that you'll get less slush per hour because alcohol makes the freeze time slower.

-And make sure you are in compliance with the law: some areas won’t allow you to make frozen cocktails with your granita machines.
-If everything’s okay, you only need some good granita and you’re good to go.
+And make sure you are in compliance with the law: some areas won't allow you to make frozen cocktails with your slush drink machines.
+If everything's okay, you only need some good granita and you're good to go.

 PRO Tip: The machines that make slush are properly equipped to produce their own ice.
 Refrain from putting ice in them, because there's a risk you'll break a few components.
 Many owners do this mistake and then regret it.

-Let’s take a look at the 3 types of machines and what pros and cons they have.
+Let's take a look at the 3 types of machines and their respective pros and cons.

 |Pourover||Easier maintenance |